bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 70°
-- Partly Cloudy
+- Clear
-- 65% humidity
+- 59% humidity
-- 10 mph wind
+- 8 mph wind
-- 52% cloud cover
+- 1% cloud cover
 - 41 AQI 🟩
 - 0.08 inches of rain in the past 24 hours
 - 0.05 inches of rain expected in the next 48 hours